NickHackman/gbackup/README.md

 # go-backup

 A command-line utility that backs up folders and files to a device.

+## Config

 These folders and files are selected by a configuration file located on the device with a name of `gbackup.yml`.

 ``` yaml
 # Example Configuration File for gbackup